Siem Reap: Economy

-Tourism is a very important aspect of the economy of Siem Reap – it was estimated in 2010 that over 50% of jobs in the town were related to the tourism industry.
-The city has seen a massive increase in tourist exchange in the couple of decades after the end of the Khmer Rouge era, and businesses centered on tourism have flourished due to the tourism boom.
+Tourism is a very important aspect of the economy of Siem Reap: it was estimated in 2010 that over 50% of jobs in the town were related to the tourism industry.
+The city has seen a massive increase in tourist arrivals in the decades since the end of the Khmer Rouge era, and businesses centered on tourism have flourished due to the tourism boom.
 Visitor numbers were negligible in the mid-1990s, but by 2004, over half a million foreign visitors had arrived in Siem Reap Province that year, approximately 50% of all foreign tourists in Cambodia.
 By 2012, tourist numbers had reached over two million.

 Attractions

 Angkor Wat

-Angkor Wat (Wat temple) is the central feature of the Angkor UNESCO World Heritage Site containing the magnificent remains of the Khmer civilization.
-Angkor Wat's rising series of five towers culminates in an impressive central tower that symbolizes mythical Mount Meru.
-Thousands of feet of wall space are covered with intricate carving depicting scenes from Hindu mythology.
-The most important are the Carved Bas reliefs of the Hindu narratives.
-They tell a story about gods fighting demons in order to reclaim order which can only be achieved by recovering the elixir of life known as amrita.
+Angkor Wat (Wat temple) is the central feature of the Angkor UNESCO World Heritage Site, containing the remains of the Khmer civilization.
+Angkor Wat's rising series of five towers culminates in an impressive central tower that symbolizes the mythical Mount Meru.
+Thousands of feet of wall space are covered with carvings depicting scenes from Hindu mythology.
+The most important are the carved bas-reliefs of the Hindu narratives.
+They tell a story about gods fighting demons in order to reclaim order, which can only be achieved by recovering the elixir of life known as amrita.
 The gods and demons must work together to release it and then battle to attain it.